-- All materials should be grown and collected rather than purchased. - Houseplants must be cared for by the exhibitor for a minimum of six months. - Specimens and cut flowers are judged for cultural perfection and condition at the time of judging. - It is recommended flowers and arrangements are in disposable containers: jars, mugs, jugs, etc. - Single-stem specimens may be placed in clear pop bottles. - Pickle jars are usable but not decorative ornamental containers. - If a non-perishable container is used, mark it plainly with your name. - Containers cannot be picked up until release time.

-- Entries should not take up over one square foot of table space. - A specimen is one stem or branch. - Flowers do not include Marigold and Zinnia, as they have their own class. - Potted plants are not accepted at the state fair.
+- All materials should be grown and collected rather than purchased. - Potted and hanging plants are not to be entered - Specimens and cut flowers are judged for cultural perfection and condition at the time of judging. - It is recommended flowers and arrangements are in disposable containers: jars, mugs, jugs, etc. - Single-stem specimens may be placed in clear pop bottles. - Pickle jars are usable but not decorative ornamental containers. - If a non-perishable container is used, mark it plainly with your name. - Containers cannot be picked up until release time. - Entries should not take up over one square foot of table space. - A specimen is one stem or branch. - Flowers do not include Marigold and Zinnia, as they have their own class. - Potted plants are not accepted at the state fair.

 - Annual Garden Flower, cut specimen, single stem. - Perennial Garden Flower, cut specimen, single stem. - Fresh Flower Arrangement.
-Flower materials must be grown and/or collected by exhibitor, not purchased. - Dried flower Arrangement, no fabric or plastic material allowed. - Horticulture Notebook.
-Entry shall consist of a notebook or three ring binder of written narrative describing a horticulture project such as a landscape design, landscape installation, lawn renovation, water garden, flower garden, vegetable garden, lawn mowing service, landscape maintenance business, farmer's market business, or other horticultural project.
-4-Hers are encouraged to include photographs, illustrations and/or landscape drawings that help explain work done by the member.
+Flower materials must be grown and/or collected by exhibitor, not purchased. - Dried flower Arrangement, no fabric or plastic material allowed.
+Materials must be grown/collected by the exhibitor. - Horticulture Notebook.
+Entry shall consist of a notebook or three-ring binder of written narrative describing a horticulture project such as a landscape design, landscape installation, lawn renovation, water garden, flower garden, vegetable garden, lawn mowing service, landscape maintenance business, farmer's market business, or other horticultural project.
+4-H members are encouraged to include photographs, illustrations and/or landscape drawings that help explain work done by the member.
 Photos taken from the same location before, during and after the completion of the project are particularly helpful.
 Exhibitor may enter one horticulture notebook. - Horticulture notebook scoring is based on the following criteria: - Organization and General Appearance (neat, includes title page and table of contents, original, creative, etc.) 20%, - Narrative (including goals, successes, failures, etc.) 40%, - o General Content (subject matter, photos, maps, knowledge gained, etc.) 40%